SteakyRiver/AI-porject-road/README.md

 # AI-porject-road
-This project is an alpha version of autopilot.
+This project is an alpha version of **autopilot**.
 It is about computer vision that can detect stop signs and cars